Only in PractiTest! Customizable Task Board to help users manage tasks more efficiently!

 Tasks headings include entity type, ID, and name.
 By pressing the task’s name, you will be redirected to the entity window in a new tab.

 Each task will also have an Archive button.
 By pressing the archive button, this entity will no longer be a task and will be removed from the task board (the entity itself will not be deleted).
 To re-insert it to the task board, you will need to add it to the task board again as explained above.

 TestSet tasks will have a Run button.
 Pressing it will take you to the first instance of the TestSet.

 The number next to the lane name represents the amount of tasks in that lane.

-Account owners can customize the lanes by pressing the Customize Lanes button on the top right-hand side.
+Account owners and project admins can customize the lanes by pressing the Customize Lanes button on the top right-hand side.

-In the Lane Editor window you can edit lanes names, move them right & left, delete a lane or add a lane using the “+” sign on the top left.
+In the Lane Editor window, you can edit lane names, move them right & left, delete a lane, or add a lane using the ‘+’ sign on the top left.

-Every change made by the account owner to the lanes definition, will appear in all project user’s boards.
+Every change made to the lanes definition will appear on all project user’s boards.

 Filtering Lanes’ View

 Filter your view by entity type or by person assignments by using the bar above the lanes: